bormaxi8080/osint-timeline/DRAFT.md

+It has been 500 days of horror since Russia’s full-scale invasion of Ukraine.
+Our team at [Centre for Information Resilience](https://www.linkedin.com/company/centre-for-information-resilience/) has watched and mapped 10,000+ videos and photos showing this horror at [eyesonrussia.org](http://eyesonrussia.org/) which we hope will support some level of accountability one day.

 Leica products are still sold on the Russian market.
 The company explains that they have nothing to do with this and liquidate the local business: https://theins.ru/news/263234

+Google Has a Secret Interview Process: https://thehustle.co/the-secret-google-interview-that-landed-me-a-job/

 GPT-4 API general availability and deprecation of older models in the Completions API: https://openai.com/blog/gpt-4-api-general-availability